 WHAT IF I DON’T HAVE INSURANCE?

 We offer a “time of service discount” to patients that pay on the same day as their appointment.

-This is a term used to describe the cost one would pay out of their own pocket.
-This applies to non-insured patients, a co-pay or a deductible.
+This is a term used to describe the cost the patient is responsible to pay on their own, or out of their own pocket.
+This applies to copays, deductibles, or non-insured patients.

 WHAT IS A CO-PAY?